ahmad-hossain/quran-spaced-repetition/README.md

 # quran-spaced-repetition
-Android app that utilizes spaced repitition to assist users with retaining memorized Quran pages
+Android app that utilizes spaced repetition to assist users with retaining memorized Quran pages